ericorain/python_scripts/pyATS/README.md

 pip install pyats
 ```

 First thing to do is to create a testbed.yaml file that will contain the IP address, login, etc. of the devices.
-The name of the devices (here "R1" and "R2") **MUST** be the same as the hostanme of the devices.
+The name of the devices (here "R1" and "R2") **MUST** be the same as the hostname of the devices.

 ```
 testbed: